alex-i0/yelp_camp/README.md

-# Kanata
+# Camp.ca

-Kanata is a complex web application based on MEN stack.
+Camp.ca is a complex web application based on MEN stack.

 To run application: